Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 > - Set up and install Teams Toolkit for Visual Studio Code v5.0 [How to install Teams Toolkit v5.0](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/install-teams-toolkit?tabs=vscode).
 > - [Set up your dev environment for extending Teams apps across Microsoft 365](https://aka.ms/teamsfx-m365-apps-prerequisites)
 >   Please note that after you enrolled your developer tenant in Office 365 Target Release, it may take couple days for the enrollment to take effect.
-> - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Teams Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli)
+> - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.10.1 or higher and the [Teams Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli)

 1. First, select the Teams Toolkit icon on the left in the VS Code toolbar.
 2. In the Account section, sign in with your [Microsoft 365 account](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts) if you haven't already.